MushroomRL/mushroom-rl/docs/source/mushroom.features.rst

 * tensor basis functions;
 * tiles.

-The GPU-accelerated basis functions are a Tensorflow implementation of the standard basis functions.
+The GPU-accelerated basis functions are a Pytorch implementation of the standard basis functions.
 They are less straightforward than the standard ones, but they are faster to compute as they can exploit parallel computing, e.g. GPU-acceleration and multi-core systems.